 On separation, unless the parents agree otherwise, or the court on application makes an order, they continue to have joint custody.

-The typical formulations of custody, after separation, are sole custody to one parent with the other having access or visiting rights, or the parties may retain joint custody, with physical care and control being divided between them.
+The typical formulations of custody, after separation, are sole custody to one parent with the other having access or visiting rights, or the parties may retain joint custody, with physical care and control, or parenting time, being divided between them.
 This division can be equal or some other formulation can be designed.
 The question of decision-making authority often takes centre stage in the disputes between the parties.

 Major Changes To The Divorce Act Respecting Children

 Sweeping amendments to the Divorce Act made in 2019 and effective July 1, 2020 are intended to reform the landscape of custody determinations:

 The term "joint custody", while often confused with equal “shared parenting”, speaks mainly to the “legal” side of things; that is, the ability to give legal consent or to make legal decisions for a child.
 Parents share joint custody when they live together and continue to so after separation unless they agree or a court orders otherwise.
 It is not dependent on where the children actually live, that is, how the parents share physical “care and control”.

 When a court orders that the parties shall have joint custody, it simply means each parent can make all of the decisions and has all of the same rights as the other respecting the child, as previously, for instance, enrolling a child in school or giving consent relating to medical situations.

 Some people, in the post-separation period, are able to agree on what is best for the children and find ways to manage their lives and those of the children, peaceably, without formal agreements or court orders.
 They are the wise and lucky ones, and their children have the best chance of surviving their parent’s separation.